paulrobertlloyd/paulrobertlloyd-v4/src/articles/2022/01/2021_in_review/index.md

 ***

 Having finally concluded the date, I headed over to a pub in Holborn to deliver my verdict.
-The final episode of <cite>Line of Duty</cite> was on at 9 pm so we had a deadline.
+The final episode of ""Line of Duty"" was on at 9 pm so we had a deadline.

 When the conversation moved on to house hunting, every question I asked got an opposite answer to the one I was expecting.
 Maybe her responses were different because Rachael was here?
 While she was in the toilet, I tried a line of enquiry with Rachael, one which I was sure would give the game away but it only gave an inconclusive answer.

 As we all parted ways, I was faced with a choice: walk with Rachael, where I would reveal all but not get a definitive answer – classic evasion technique – or walk in the opposite direction.
-This was a real <cite>Sliding Doors</cite> moment.
+This was a real ""Sliding Doors"" moment.
 I decided to walk with the girl and tell her how I felt.

-After several weeks of intrigue and misdirection, the conclusion to <cite>Line of Duty</cite> was disappointing and made little sense.
+After several weeks of intrigue and misdirection, the conclusion to ""Line of Duty"" was disappointing and made little sense.
 The same was true of our conversation.

 ![Stormy weather around the West Pier.](west_pier_storm.jpg 'Stormy weather around the West Pier.
 21 May 2021.')
 {.align-bleed}